Chenghao999/wiki.js-css/README.md

 * The project files are located in `src/styles.scss`.
 After configuring the runtime environment and package manager, you can build the project using `npm run build-css`.
 The compiled file will be in `dist/styles.css`.
 * If you want to change the theme color, you can modify the following variables under the `:root` selector in the project file: `--color-primary-override__h: 200; --color-primary-override__s: 55%; --color-primary-override__l: 48%;`.
 The theme color uses the HSL color system, and these three CSS variables represent the hue, saturation, and lightness of the theme color respectively.
 * If you want to change other colors, you can modify other CSS variables under the `:root` selector.
 After making the changes, compile the project and apply the styles according to the "Usage" instructions.

-## Future Plans

-We plan to improve the user experience by creating an online website where users can generate and copy CSS styles.
-Users can set their preferences and directly copy the generated CSS to the Wiki.js backend. ~~We aim to complete this by the end of April this year.~~